 • Fuel suppliers in the development, certification, and accreditation of fuel supply pathways to bring low-carbon fuel to market

-• Numerous oil & gas companies and other regulated entities, in advocating a number of market design changes to the California cap-and-trade program and negotiating US and international carbon offset transactions
+• Numerous oil and gas companies and other regulated entities, in advocating a number of market design changes to the California cap-and-trade program and negotiating US and international carbon offset transactions

 • Multiple companies on various enforcement actions by the California Air Resources Board, including with respect to allowance auction participation, carbon emissions reporting, carbon offset registration and invalidation, and others